In addition to competitive, market-based pay, the City of Fort Collins also offers excellent employee benefits.*

 All full time sworn police officers maintaining the rank of Lieutenant and below of the Police Department of the City of Fort Collins, and Community Service Officers and Dispatchers equivalent to the rank of Lieutenant or below.
 Employees covered by the collective bargaining unit are eligible for benefits as defined by the collective bargaining agreement.
 Collective Bargaining employees are considered classified positions and may be terminated only for cause.

 Unclassified management positions are authorized/budgeted, fully-benefitted positions, and may be either full-time or part time.
-Unclassified management positions include: Service Area Directors; Service Unit Directors; Department Heads; and other positions as designated by the City Manager.
+Unclassified management positions include: Executives, senior leadership, Directors, Attorneys and other positions as designated by the City Manager.
 For these employees, the employment relationship is always at the mutual consent of the City and the employee.
 Accordingly, either the employee or the City may terminate the relationship "at will" at any time with or without cause or notice.

 Hourly positions are categorized as unclassified.
 For unclassified employees, the employment relationship is always at the mutual consent of the City and the employee.
 Accordingly, either the employee or the City may terminate the relationship "at will" at any time with or without cause or notice.